 - a commitment to growth and development through active participation in professional supervision and continuing professional education activities.

-- Innovative and problem-solving skills
+- Creativity and problem-solving skills

 Australian Association of Social Work (AASW)